lus/mojango/README.md

 }
 ```

-Using this client, you now may use the wrapper's functions as you like:
+Using this client, you can now use the wrapper's functions as you like:
 ```go
 func main() {
     // Create a new mojango client